immasei/order-saga/store/README.md

 - **Warehouse → warehouse_stock_{warehouseCode}**
   - `Warehouse` holds generic warehouse information
   - `warehouse_stock_{warehouseCode}` extend the concept to track **stock per warehouse**, enabling polymorphic handling of warehouse inventory

 ---

->Note: if you change/add new @Entity, please drop the store db, create a new on in pgadmin, then
->  - Option 1 (current): update the schema(s) in resources/db/migration/v1_init.sql. its because i set ddl-auto to validate, which means jpa wont create/alter the schema, it just validate.
->
->  - Option 2: replace v1_init.sql content with resources/v1_init.txt, set ddl-auto in application.yml to update. it will show "error" like fk has been created etc, but those errors wont crash the app.

----